metrorailings/OwlBlog/content/posts/week-10-quick-insights.md

 ## Giants @ Jets

 Jets using zone blitzes to try and confuse Daniel Jones.
-We'll see wether Jones can weather Gregg Williams' trickery.
+We'll see whether Jones can weather Gregg Williams' trickery.

 ***